 Offer In Compromise

 If you qualify, this is the best option.
-To qualify you generally need to be having truble making your monthly living expenses.
+To qualify you generally need to have trouble making your monthly living expenses.
 See our Offer In Compromise Guide to see if you do.
-If you have more assets than the tax debt or have high income, you most likely will not qualify.
+If you have more assets than the tax debt or have a high income, you most likely will not qualify.

 Income tax debts that are more than three years old can often be discharged in bankruptcy.
 This does not apply to payroll and sales tax debts.
 Consult a bankruptcy attorney in your area to make sure you can discharge your tax debts.
-If you are considering a bankruptcy, consult a local bankruptcy attorney on your options.
+If you are considering bankruptcy, consult a local bankruptcy attorney on your options.
 If you have plenty of other debts in addition to your tax debt that you cannot pay, bankruptcy often is the best route.
-However, if tax debt is your primary debt, and Offer In Compromise of Currently or Non Collectable status is most often preferred.
+However, if the tax debt is your primary debt, an Offer In Compromise of Currently or Not Collectible status is most often preferred.
 See our Bankruptcy or Offer In Compromise page for more information, which goes through some of the considerations on deciding which route is best for you.

 Pay In Full

 Send the IRS full payment.
 See our guide on the easiest ways to pay the IRS.
 If you have sufficient assets to pay off the debt, this is often the best result.
 Make sure to ask for a penalty abatement when you pay it off.